justinnnlo/launch_school/RB120/RB129_prep/programming_paradigms.md

 En (within) + capsula (small box)

-Encapsulation is a type of abstraction wraps the data and functionality for a part of the program in a single construct ("capsule").
-Each of these constructs has interfaces through which it interacts.
-Additionally, we can also define the level of access to the construct
+Encapsulation is a type of abstraction that hides the functionality of a construct from the rest of the code base.

+Encapsulation in Ruby OOP works by wrapping in an object construct attributes and behaviours, and defining how the construct interacts with other objects through its interfaces (i.e., methods).
+Part of encapsulation is defining the level of access for the attributes and behaviours of an object.

-Examples of encapsulation include:
+Therefore, examples of encapsulation include:

+- Class definition, as it implies the encapsulation of attributes and behaviours in a class
+- Object instantiation, as it's the instance that represents the encapsulation of a class
-- Method access control: protected, public, private
+- Method access control that define how the created functionality can be accessed
-- Getter and setter methods
--
+- Method definitions: they're the interface of the object with other objects

 ## Inheritance